wyxPatrick/Notes/Leetcode_note.md

 6. {0:031b}.format(num) will transfer num to a binary number which has 31 bits with 0s as placeholders.

+7. **collections:**
-7. collections.deque(): A deque is a double-ended queue.
+.deque(): A deque is a double-ended queue.
 It can be used to add or remove elements from both ends. (.popleft())
+.Counter(): It can count hashable objects.
+It is an unordered collection where elements are stored as dictionary keys and their counts are stored as dictionary values.

 8. zip(): The purpose of zip() is to map the similar index of multiple containers so that they can be used just using as single entity.
 Syntax: zip(*iterators)
 Example_1: name = ["Manjeet", "Nikhil", Shambhavi", "Astha"]  roll_no = [4, 1, 3, 2]  marks = [40, 50, 60, 70]  mapped = zip(name, roll_no, marks)  mapped = set(mapped)  --> {('Shambhavi', 3, 60), ('Astha', 2, 70), ('Manjeet', 4, 40), ('Nikhil', 1, 50)}